Cherish your family and life, son of Creeslough victim tells funeral

 The victims were aged from five to 59.

-The other victims were 50-year-old Robert Garwe and his five-year-old daughter Shauna Flanagan Garwe, who were in the shop to buy a birthday cake; 14-year-old Leona Harper; 39-year-old Catherine O’Donnell and her 13-year-old son James Monaghan; 59-year-old Hugh Kelly; and 49-year-old Martina Martin.
+The other victims were 50-year-old Robert Garwe and his five-year-old daughter Shauna Flanagan Garwe, who were in the shop to buy a birthday cake; 14-year-old Leona Harper; 59-year-old Hugh Kelly; and 49-year-old Martina Martin.

-A joint service will be held for Ms O’Donnell and her son James at St Michael’s in Creeslough later on Wednesday.

 Ms Harper’s funeral will take place at St Mary’s Church in Ramelton, Co Donegal, on Thursday.